stevencohn/OneMore/README.md

 A OneNote add-in with powerful yet simple and effective features.

 See the [project wiki](../../wiki) for full details.
-Meanwhile, here's some pleasurable reading...
+Meanwhile, here's some pleasant reading material...

 * Access all features from the [OneMore group menus](../../wiki) added to the Home ribbon
-* Access some "key" features using [keyboard shortcuts](../../wiki/Key-Shortcut-Bindings) (see what I did there?)
+* Access some "key" features using keyboard shortcuts (see what I did there?)
 * Create/edit/apply [custom styles](../../wiki/Custom-Styles) with advanced options
 * Manage menu of [Favorites](../../wiki/Favorites) for one-click link to your most referenced pages
 * Add [formulas](../../wiki/Formula-Commands) to table cell using Excel-like expressions